Abumaude/DriftGuard-MVP/README.md

 Underneath the avoidance was a real failure though.
 Every project drifted.
 Decisions made in week one got contradicted in week three.
 New chats forgot old constraints.
 The AI confidently invented reasons for choices it no longer remembered making.
 I wasn't managing projects; I was re-explaining them, over and over, to a collaborator with no memory and enormous confidence.

 DriftGuard is the system I built to stop re-explaining.
 It isn't an app.
 It's a way of working — and the repo you're reading runs on it.

+It has already caught this project drifting.
+Early on I let an AI write chat links into a file from memory instead of retrieving them, and they were wrong — plausible, well-formed, and pointing nowhere.
+"Retrieve, never reconstruct" is now a standing rule here, and the incident stays in the record rather than getting quietly tidied away.
+A governance method that hides its own drift is selling something else.

+---

+## the gate is closed

+This repo governs itself with its own methodology, which means publishing the parts that aren't finished.

+[`ANCHOR.md`](ANCHOR.md) Section 1.0 requires a named person — a real human you can message this afternoon — before any build action is permitted.
+That slot is empty.
+So the gate is closed, almost everything on the [tracker](https://abumaude.github.io/DriftGuard-MVP/tracker.html) is blocked behind it, and the launch sequence formally cannot proceed.
+The tracker renders those counts from committed data; this page deliberately does not restate them, because a hand-typed number goes stale the first time an item is added and nobody notices.

+I published it that way on purpose.
+A governance methodology that quietly waives its own front gate has lost the argument before anyone reads the README, and a closed gate demonstrates the mechanism better than any paragraph describing it could.

+It's also the rule I most want to bend, which is roughly how you know it's the right rule.
+"Alpha testers" would let me through.
+"Solo founders building with AI" would let me through.
+Neither can reject me, and that's the whole point of the constraint — a demographic can't say no to your face and a person can.

 ---